-Quantifying the impact of interventions on the AMR situation is quite challenging, primarily because of the long time it takes to significantly reduce levels of AMR.
+Quantifying the impact of interventions or a bundle of interventions on the AMR situation is quite challenging, primarily because of the time it takes to significantly reduce levels of AMR.
 Antimicrobial use or disease incidence are usually taken as surrogate markers for indirectly measuring the AMR burden, in the absence of appropriate metrics to document changes in AMR.
 Even more difficult is to measure the benefits associated with AMR-sensitive interventions.
-For example, the collateral benefits (in terms of improvement in AMR situation) associated with efforts to increase access to WASH in community settings are difficult to quantify.
+For example, the collateral benefits (in terms of improvement in the AMR situation) associated with efforts to increase access to WASH in community settings are difficult to quantify.
+In the same way, the impact of vaccination on AMR emergence and spread still need to be consolidated.
 Though AMR is considered a systemic issue, investment in strengthening systems may take a long time to yield sustainable results in terms of reduction in levels of AMR.
 Lack of understanding regarding impact can possibly result in the policy makers not prioritising AMR interventions.
 Therefore, developing valid metrics and measurement strategies for the success of AMR interventions is an issue which should be addressed at the earliest.

 Evaluating cost-effectiveness of AMR interventions is another challenge that needs to be addressed.
-To be sustainable and scalable, the benefits of the intervention (decrease in Human or Animal morbidity and mortality, cost-savings to the patient, healthcare facility and to the healthcare system) should be higher compared to costs of implementation.
-Research should develop new methodologies to assess the cost effectiveness of interventions, and standardised methodologies like Cost per Disability-Adjusted-Life-Year (DALY) averted or Incremental Cost-Effectiveness Ratio (ICER) should be explored for evaluation of cost effectiveness of novel interventions.
+To be sustainable and scalable, the benefits of the intervention (decrease in human or animal morbidity and mortality, cost-savings to the patient, healthcare facility and to the healthcare system) should be higher compared to costs of implementation.
+Research should develop new methodologies to assess the cost effectiveness of interventions, and standardised methodologies like cost per Disability-Adjusted-Life-Year (DALY) averted or Incremental Cost-Effectiveness Ratio (ICER) amongst others should be explored for evaluation of cost-effectiveness of novel interventions.
 There is a wide perception that AMR interventions are not cost-effective, as most of the interventions involve investments to improve the strength of systems.
-For example, Antimicrobial Stewardship in healthcare delivery settings may require human resources for training, auditing and feedback.
-Similarly, introducing an operational biosecurity program or a vaccination program in a large farm, to reduce the need for antimicrobials, may also require significant investments.
+For example, antimicrobial stewardship in healthcare delivery settings may require human resources for training, auditing and feedback.
+Similarly, introducing an operational biosecurity program or a vaccination program in a large farm, to reduce the need for antimicrobials, may also require significant investments with slow returns.
 There is also a perception that there can be a loss of productivity associated with reduction in use of antibiotics in the agricultural sector.
-Therefore, research should develop robust methodologies that could discriminate between perception and facts, and convince local authorities, and stakeholders of the benefits associated with the interventions.
+Therefore, research should develop robust methodologies that assess the drivers of behaviours and practices related to inappropriate antimicrobial use in order to (dis)incentivise change amongst inter alia local authorities, and stakeholders.
 Studies evaluating cost-effectiveness are required to advance quality improvement in healthcare delivery and agriculture, using an AMR lens.